 * Intro to Codesters is included in EasyTech’s Computational Thinking unit

-**Intro to Game Design is to be completed after Python 1 and can be done concurrently with Python 2.
+**Intro to Game Design is to be completed after Python 3 and/or can be done concurrently with Python 2.

 How much instructional time is included in EasyCode Pillars and in the Coding Pillars Bundle?

 EasyCode Pillars accounts for over 82 hours of instructional time or over 109 class periods.
 Lessons are approximately 90 minutes in length.